lingui/js-lingui/docs/tutorials/cli.rst

    (use "lingui extract" to update catalogs with new messages) (use "lingui compile" to compile catalogs for production)

-Message catalog will look like this:
+The message catalog will look like this:

 .. code-block:: json